 The Written Exam is an important component of the Olympiad which will ask students to write responses to various challenging questions.
 Factual and analytical skills will both be tested, as both are needed for students to write effective responses to the questions.
 Bearing in mind that English is not the native language of many competing students, considerations of English style, orthography, and grammar will not be considered important here unless they largely impede the ability of the grader to understand what the competitor is trying to say.
-Participation in the Written Exam is not required, but it counts 1/3 towards the Individual International History Olympiad Championship.
-As at past Olympiads, players in 2020 will have 80 minutes to complete the Exam.
+Participation in the Written Exam is not required, but it counts 1/3 towards the Individual International History Olympiad Championship (1/4 for the Collegiate Division).
+Players in 2022 will have 90 minutes to complete the Exam (75 in the Middle School Division).

-In 2016 and 2018, there were 8 short answer questions – students needed to write one paragraph for each of these.
-Middle School Division players needed to answer 5, JV players needed to answer 6, and Varsity players needed to answer 7.
-Then there was a full-length essay, for which there were 3 topics, and students selected one.
-In 2020, the format will identical to this.
+As in 2016 and 2018, in 2022 there will be 8 short answer questions – students need to write one paragraph for each of these.
+Middle School Division players need to answer 5, JV players need to answer 6, Varsity players need to answer 7, and Collegiate players will need to answer all 8.
+There is then a full-length essay, for which there will be 3 topics, and students selected one.

 The exam will be graded on the same lines as the AP exams are graded (see here for a rubric for the AP US History Exam, though this is not specific to US History).
 For all divisions, the essay will be worth 30% and the short answer questions (however many are required) will count 70%.